 Transmissible cancers in dogs and Tasmanian devils

 The Tasmanian devil, the world’s largest marsupial carnivore, is facing possible extinction in the wild due to a transmissible facial cancer known as Tasmanian devil facial tumour disease (DFTD) (Figure 1).
 DFTD is spread when living cancer cells are spread between animals by biting.
-In DFTD, the living cancer cell […]
+In DFTD, the living cancer cell itself is the infectious agent […]

 Essay: Decreasing undesired aggression in military working dogs and improving their welfare

 This essay is one of a number selected for The Veterinarian magazine Prize for Written Communication for Sydney University third-year veterinary science students.
 Military working dogs (MWDs) are employed worldwide to assist in law enforcement and military operations.
-They are trained to display controlled acts of aggression during defence situations, […]
+They are trained to display controlled acts of aggression during defence situations, such as in the case […]